The current ice age

 You might think environmental groups would be in favour of

-improving the habitability of the planet by getting rid of the parts of it that
+improving the habitability of the planet by getting rid of the parts of it

 Progress